dtg-lucifer/16bit-vm-rust/README.md

 ## Architecture Overview

 The Rusty 16-bit VM is a stack-based virtual machine designed with simplicity in mind.
 It executes instructions sequentially, using a stack for data operations and registers for state management.
+Recent updates have expanded its capabilities with register-to-register operations and enhanced assembler support.

 The VM is designed with the following components: